Career Opportunities/Jobs after M.Tech or M.E. degree

 • Research & Development wings of various MNCs hire PG graduates in engineering

-With the rising need for innovation, research and development careers are paving the way for newer career options for PG graduates.
+With growing innovation needs, research and development roles are opening up more career options for postgraduate engineers.
 Career after M.Tech or M.E is quite promising as there is an immense proliferation of scientific and technological research institutions which hire postgraduates and doctoral degree holders.
 This is an attempt to create a generation of innovators and researchers in order to create a better society in the near future.
 Both government and private agencies are funding these institutions so that they can hire the best brains.

 • PSUs hire postgraduates